Saareem/gis-e4030-abm/README.md

 ### Real-time path generator

 This path generator allows customers to avoid each other in store.
 If some node is too conqested, customer will find a new path.
 As you can see from the name, this generator works in real time, which makes code 3-4 times slower.

+# Web application

+Web application is in progress, but it is based on [app.py](https://github.com/Saareem/gis-e4030-abm/blob/main/app.py) - file and [flask](https://flask.palletsprojects.com/en/2.0.x/)-library for Python.
+The application is used mainly as a graphical user interface of original code.

+Web application contains several html-files and one css-file.
+Most html-files are extended from base.html.
+Our web application is deployed to Azure, so requirements.txt is needed.
+If application is working, you can find it from url: [https://covid19-abm.azurewebsites.net/](https://covid19-abm.azurewebsites.net/)

  # Questions?